Last modified: Jul 29, 2025

-Buttons for navigation are added to all layout files where it is needed.
-If you want the button to appear at the bottom of the page, it has to be added at the bottom in the layout file.
-Configuration example:
+You add navigation buttons to all layout files where needed.
+If you want them to appear at the bottom of the page, you must place them at the bottom of the layout file.

 {